frankwjohns13/Python-For-IT-Automation-Scripts/README.md

 This holds the python scripts I wrote for my class assignments.

-One big thing to remember about Python, indents matter... a lot!
+One big thing to remember about Python, indents matter... **a lot**!

 ---